jagilber-org/kusto-dashboard-manager/README.md

 The easiest way to use the tool is through natural language in Copilot Chat:

 ```
-Export all my dashboards by Jason Gilbertson
+Export all my dashboards by John Doe
 ```

 Copilot will automatically: